Yufeng-shen/TJ2GBE/README.md

 This package is an implementation of the regularization based reconstruction method, which is described in paper [1].
 Many functions are borrowed from Adam Morawiec's Fortran implementation of his paper [2].
 Moreover, the file "Src/myLOBPCG\_new.py" is [scipy's implementation](https://github.com/scipy/scipy/blob/v1.3.0/scipy/sparse/linalg/eigen/lobpcg/lobpcg.py) with minor modification.

-This package consists of two parts:
+This package consists of three parts:
   *  C++ code that finds the "similar grain boundaries" of every grain boundary in the data set
   *  Python script that solves the optimization problem described in paper [1] to reconstruct the energy of every grain boundary in the data set
+  *  Fortran code that generates the simulated triple junction file.
+This code is mostly written by Adam Morawiec.

 ## Financial Support
 The development of this package was supported by the National Science Foundation of the United States of America under grant DMR-1628994.